Where to Stay in Berlin - A Local’s Neighborhood Guide

 To the north of Kollwitzplatz lies the equally scenic Helmholtzplatz.
 Three streets around here - Lychener Straße, Schliemannstraße and Dunckerstraße - were nicknamed the LSD quarter during the GDR, a reference to their dissident character.
 Today, the punks and squatters are long gone and the area is surrounded by the usual mix of playgrounds, bars, cafes, indie shops, and restaurants.

 Another popular street for strolling is Oderberger Straße, which cuts across Kastanienallee and leads to Mauerpark, the district’s main park, which has a distinctive history since it used to form part of the Berlin Wall’s death strip.
-As well as hosting a popular flea market and public karaoke sessions on Sundays (the latter only in warm weather), it also forms part of the official Berlin Wall Memorial, which runs all the way along Bernauer Strasse into Mitte.
+As well as hosting a popular flea market and public karaoke sessions on Sundays (the latter only in warm weather), the park also forms part of the official Berlin Wall Memorial, which runs all the way along Bernauer Strasse into Mitte.
+I think the memorial here is much more interesting than the more touristy East Side Galley in Friedrichshain.

 Where to stay

-Hotel Oderberger - Set inside a former nineteenth-century bathhouse, this lovely boutique hotel is probably one of the nicest in Prenzlauer Berg.
-Many historic elements have been preserved through the public areas and in the rooms, and there’s also a pool and sauna (open to the public like in the old days), and a pleasant bar. €180-230
+Hotel Oderberger - Set inside a former nineteenth-century bathhouse, this lovely boutique hotel is probably the second nicest in Prenzlauer Berg.
+Many historic elements have been preserved through the public areas and in the rooms, and there’s also a pool and sauna (open to the public like in the old days), as well as a pleasant bar. €180-230

 3. Friedrichshain

-Pros: Lively and youthful in the central areas, close to Mitte;,still quite raw and urban in places, good for nightlife and clubbing
+Pros: Lively and youthful in the central areas, close to Mitte, still has a distinctly urban flair, great nightlife and clubbing

 Cons: Can be noisy and rowdy around Boxhagener Platz and Simon-Dach-Straße, not many major sights, some of the residential areas are a bit boring